lawsocsg/lawsoc-clinic-manual/docs/family-law.md

 Generally this relief isn’t available within the first three years of marriage.
-There is an exception to this 3-year minimum rule where the case is one of ‘exceptional hardship’.
-[16]_ The factors which the court must consider in deciding whether to grant leave would include if there was any child of the marriage and whether there is a any reasonable chance of reconciliation between the parties within the 3-year period.
-[17]_
+There is an exception to this 3-year minimum rule where the case is one of ‘exceptional hardship’.[^2] The factors which the court must consider in deciding whether to grant leave would include if there was any child of the marriage and whether there is a any reasonable chance of reconciliation between the parties within the 3-year period.[^3]

 **Can we put forward a self-drafted agreement in respect of division of matrimonial assets in connection with the grant of judgment of divorce?**

-Once the divorce proceedings reach the ancillary stage (ie. after a final order for divorce has been granted by a court), any agreement between the parties concerning the ownership and division of matrimonial assets made in contemplation of divorce may be considered by a court when deciding on such matters.
-[18]_
+Once the divorce proceedings reach the ancillary stage (ie. after a final order for divorce has been granted by a court), any agreement between the parties concerning the ownership and division of matrimonial assets made in contemplation of divorce may be considered by a court when deciding on such matters.[^4]

 **What happens if one party wants a divorce and the other only wants a separation?**